metalbear-co/mirrord.dev/content/docs/using-mirrord/web-browsing.md

 #### Steps

 1. In a terminal session, trigger `microsocks` using `mirrord`.
-   * If you want to use a specific target's network: `mirrord exec -n target-namespace -t deployment/my_deployment microsocks`
+   * If you want to use a specific target's network: `mirrord exec -t deployment/my_deployment microsocks`
    * If you just want a specific namespace networking: `mirrord exec -a namespace microsocks`
    * And you can just do: `mirrord exec microsocks` if you want to use your current namespace.
 2. In a Chrome window: